void2412/Quiz-with-timer/README.md

 6. HighScore will be updated if user choose to save the score and it is in the top 10
 7. Highscore section have a clear button which clear the highscore board
 8. HighScore use separate section which allow user to see the highscore while playing (to get motivation)
+9. HighScore is shown with the highest score on top